metabase/metabase/docs/users-guide/custom-questions.md

 - **Left outer join:** select all records from Table A, along with records from Table B that meet the join condition, if any.
 - **Right outer join:** select all records from Table B, along with records from Table B that meet the join condition, if any.
 - **Inner join:** only select the records from Table A and B where the join condition is met.
 - **Full outer join:** select all records from both tables, whether or not the join condition is met.
+This is not available for MySQL or H2, and is only available for some database types, like Spark SQL, SQL Server, and SQLite.

 **A left outer join example:** If Table A is Orders and Table B is Customers, and assuming you do a join where the `customer_id` column in Orders is equal to the `ID` column in Customers, when you do a left outer join your results will be a full list of all your orders, and each order row will also display the columns of the customer who placed that order.
 Since a single customer can place many orders, a given customer's information might be repeated many times for different order rows.
 If there isn't a corresponding customer for a given order, the order's information will be shown, but the customer columns will just be blank for that row.